 Such a relationship between a neuron’s IEG expression profile and its functional properties could be explained by differences in the contribution of different IEGs to different types of input synapses.
 Arc, c-Fos, and EGR1 all have unique cellular functions, and it is conceivable that they make different contributions to different synapse types.
 Genes for a subset of GABAA receptor subunits, for example, are transcriptional targets of EGR1 (Mo et al., 2015).
 If the postsynaptic subunit composition of the GABA receptor is correlated with the presynaptic inhibitory cell type, EGR1 expression could preferentially upregulate specific inhibitory input pathways.
 Similar input pathway-specific roles have been described for other IEGs.
 Neuronal activity-regulated pentraxin (NARP) is secreted by pyramidal neurons and exclusively accumulates at parvalbumin-positive inhibitory neurons where it regulates excitatory synapses onto these cells (Chang et al., 2010; Gu et al., 2013).
 The activity-dependent transcription factor NPAS4 has been found to restrict the number of synapses of mossy-fiber input specifically onto CA3 pyramidal cells during learning (Weng et al., 2018).

 Our data would be consistent with the interpretation that the IEG expression pattern of a given neuron correlates with its pattern of synaptic inputs.
 Neurons that predominantly receive excitatory bottom-up drive likely require a different distribution and type of input synapses compared to neurons that receive mainly top-down excitatory drive.
 Layer 2/3 neurons that exhibit strong motor-related and mismatch responses are thought to be driven by top-down excitatory inputs (Leinweber et al., 2017), which predominantly target apical dendrites (Petreanu et al., 2009).
 Conversely, layer 2/3 neurons with strong visual responses are thought to be driven by bottom-up visual inputs, which predominantly target basal dendrites (Petreanu et al., 2009).
 We have speculated that mismatch neurons that receive motor-related input also receive matched bottom-up inhibitory input from a specific subset of somatostatin (SST)-positive interneurons (Attinger et al., 2017).
 Thus, EGR1 expression may be preferentially increased in neurons that are driven by excitatory top-down input and SST mediated bottom-up inhibition, while Arc expression may be preferentially increased in neurons that are driven by excitatory bottom-up visual input.
 This may explain why a change to the visual input alone at first visual exposure primarily resulted in a rearrangement of the Arc expression pattern (Figure 2D) but left the EGR1 expression pattern relatively unaffected (Figure 2F), while first exposure to normal visuomotor coupling resulted in a rearrangement of the expression pattern of both Arc and EGR1.
-(Xie et al., 2014)
+It is also consistent with the fact that experience dependent changes of EGR1 expression are primarily observed in superficial layer 2/3 neurons (Xie et al., 2014) that likely are more strongly targeted by top-down input than deep layer 2/3 neurons.